-In the event of no reply being received within three months the Green Card shall be deemed to be valid which means that if the Bureau of the country of the accident decides to proceed to the compensation of the injured party in accordance with the provisions of Article 3, it may ask the Bureau which requested the confirmation of validity to reimburse the amounts disbursed.
+In the event that no definitive reply or no reasons are received within six weeks, the Green Card shall be deemed to be valid or, in case the card turned out to be false, unauthorised or illegally altered, the guarantee of the Bureau addressed (the one under the authority of which the Green Card is purported to be issued) shall be deemed to be given.
+This means that if the Bureau of the country of the accident then decides to settle the claim of the injured party in accordance with the provisions of Article 3, it shall be reimbursed by the Bureau to which the request for confirmation of validity was sent and under the authority of which the Green Card is purported to be issued.